iMilesHo/MyDSAQSCollection/Notes/LinkedList.md

 # LinkedList

 ## Definition
-Linked list is a linear data structure where elements are stored in nodes.
-Each node has a value and a pointer to the next node in the sequence.
-The first node is called the head and the last node is called the tail.
-The tail node points to null.
+- a linear data structure
+- stored in nodes: a value and a pointer to the next node
+- head and tail nodes

 ## Advantages
 - Dynamic size